Erin Nealy Cox

 Erin Nealy Cox served as US Attorney for the Northern District of Texas from November 2017 through January 9, 2021 — a Trump appointee whose career spans federal cybercrime prosecution, cybersecurity consulting at Stroz Friedberg (2008–2016), and a senior advisor role at McKinsey 1.
 On January 7, 2021 — two days before her resignation took effect — her office filed case 4:21-cr-00005 (NDTX): a deferred prosecution agreement with The Boeing Company over the 737 MAX MCAS fraud and the deaths of 346 people 2.
 The DPA imposed $2.51 billion in financial obligations but required no guilty plea, no executive prosecution, and no independent compliance monitor; the case was filed in NDTX despite Boeing having no Texas corporate presence, a venue choice Columbia Law professor John Coffee publicly characterized as suspicious 2.

-According to the K&E press release, five months later Kirkland & Ellis announced Nealy Cox as a partner in its Dallas office, with the announcement authored by Mark Filip, the K&E partner who had signed the Boeing DPA as lead defense counsel 3.
-Analysis of the timeline and public statements indicates that the prosecutor and her principal adversary became law firm colleagues within a single calendar year 3.
+Records show that five months later Kirkland & Ellis announced Nealy Cox as a partner in its Dallas office, in a release authored by Mark Filip — the K&E partner who had signed the Boeing DPA as lead defense counsel 3.
+Analysis of the timeline and the public statements indicates that a prosecutor and her principal adversary became law firm colleagues within a single calendar year 3.
 The DPA was later found breached after the January 2024 Alaska Airlines door-plug blowout, and the full case cycle — DPA filed January 2021, breach May 2024, replacement NPA May 2025, dismissal November 2025 — concluded without a criminal conviction 4.
-According to media analysis, victims’ advocate attorney Paul Cassell and the American Prospect drew a structural parallel to the 2008 Jeffrey Epstein non-prosecution agreement, in which according to commentators another Trump-appointed US Attorney had negotiated an agreement widely criticized as lenient with K&E on the defense side 5.
+According to victims’ advocate attorney Paul Cassell and the American Prospect, the case echoes the 2008 Jeffrey Epstein non-prosecution agreement, in which another Trump-appointed US Attorney negotiated an agreement widely criticized as lenient with K&E on the defense side 5.

 Career Background